hp4k1h5/AQLqueryBuilder.js/README.md

 ## Compatabilities

-This package is test against the following versions:
+This package is tested against the following versions:
 - arangojs: 7.6.1
 - arangodb: 3.8.4